 When you prepare for a trip, it’s smart to prepare for an emergency too.
-The threats of political unrest, natural disasters (like this year’s slew of earthquakes and hurricanes), and terrorist attacks—both at home and abroad—are not going away any time soon.
+The threats of political unrest, natural disasters (like this year’s slew of hurricanes, wildfires, and earthquakes), and terrorist attacks—both at home and abroad—are not going away any time soon.
 But by all means don’t focus so much on highly unlikely, spectacular risks that you ignore the common risks that are far more likely to do you harm.
 For example, I traveled to London recently, and I optimized my family’s safety not by doing anything so extreme as avoiding the Tube (a target of past terrorist attacks) or abstaining from a cricket match at The Oval (another potential target, what with 24,000 spectators in a stadium), but by making sure we looked both ways when crossing the street (it’s easy to look in the wrong direction in countries where people drive on the left) and that we used a bathmat so we would not slip and fall in the shower, and played Pokémon Go only in traffic-free parks and squares.

 In addition to keeping risks in perspective, here’s what I do to be prepared for emergencies when I travel: